fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

   return node
 ```

 The `make_list` function accepts a `head` (the data item we want to store), and a `tail` (the next node in the list).
-It returns is an instance of the `node` function, which in turn accepts a single argument and returns the head or tail of the list.
+It returns an instance of the `node` function, which in turn accepts a single argument and returns the head or tail of the list.

-We can use `make_node` it to construct the list `[1, 2, 3]` as follows:
+We can use `make_node` to construct the list `[1, 2, 3]` as follows:

 ``` python
 items = make_list(1, make_list(2, make_list(3, None)))
 ```

-Let's try extracting the values from the list:
+Let's try extracting the values from it:

 ``` python
 items("head")                 # => 1